Image courtesy of Box Repsol on Flickr

 Time to consider the role of the shock absorber in this process and the adjustments made to control the compression and extension.

-Inside the shock absorber is fluid and series of valves.
+Inside the shock absorber is fluid and a series of valves.

 By making very small adjustments, more or less fluid is able to pass through the valves.